No bail for resident assistant charged in series of arson fires at Wheaton College

 NORTON, MASS.
-(WHDH) - A 22-year-old resident assistant at Wheaton College has been ordered held without bail on charges in connection with a series of arson fires.
+(WHDH) - A 22-year-old resident assistant at Wheaton College has been ordered held without bail in connection with a series of arson fires.

 Janelys Pimentel was arraigned Thursday afternoon in Attleboro District Court on two counts of arson, four counts of wantonly injuring real and personal property, and six counts of vandalism.